-Here at Horkey HandBook we’re huge believers in celebrating the students of 30 Days or Less to Virtual Assistant Success – especially when they’ve got an awesome story to share!
+Here at Horkey HandBook we’re huge believers in celebrating our students – especially when they’ve got an awesome story to share!

 In this post we’ll be tagging along with beginner VA Trish Huber over the course of six months as she builds her business.